amandeep-singh28/Bank-Customer-Churn/README.md

 | F1-score | 0.89 | 0.32 |
 | Support | 2389 | 611 |

 It is clear from the above table that Class 0 significantly outperforms Class 1 across all metrics.
-This indicates that the model is biased toward the majority class and struggles to correctly identify churned customers due to the dataset’s imbalance.<br>
+This indicates that the model is biased toward the majority class and struggles to correctly identify churned customers due to the dataset’s imbalance.

-Upon further investigation, I discovered that the target variable `Exited` was significantly imbalanced — there were far more customers who stayed (class 0) compared to those who churned (class 1).
-This class imbalance was the root cause of the model’s weak predictive performance on churned customers, prompting the need for imbalance handling techniques.
+---

+To verify this, I examined the distribution of the target variable `Exited`, which showed a clear imbalance:
 `y.value_counts()`
 | Exited (y) | Count |
 |------------|-------|